USEPA/CompTox-ExpoCast-httk/README.md

 ## Description

-Generic models and chemical-specific data for simulation and statistical analysis of chemical toxicokinetics ("TK") as described by Pearce et al. (2017) <https://doi.org/10.18637/jss.v079.i04>.
+Generic models and chemical-specific data for chemical toxicokinetics ("TK") and in vitro-in vivo extrapolation ("IVIVE") in bioinformatics, as described by Pearce et al. (2017) <https://doi.org/10.18637/jss.v079.i04>.
 Chemical-specific in vitro data have been obtained from relatively high-throughput experiments.
 Both physiologically-based ("PBTK") and empirical (for example, one compartment) "TK" models can be